pfranchini/weather-satellites/README.md

 - NOAA's passages with audio file too small are not processed (something wrong happened during the recording)
 - NOAA's images that trigger some warnings of wxtoimg are moved into a deleted/ folder (usually the visible channel was off or the S/N was too low)
 - A recording in progress prevents any other recording scheduled, so there is not a check of eventual overlaps
+- A METEOR passage will stop any other running acquisition (that will be normally processed)
 - Each time the scheduler starts cleans the 'at' queue and all the running 'rlt_fm' jobs that might be stuck in the system
+- Single config file (but still some other hardcoded parameters)

 Paolo Franchini 2019 - pfranchini@gmail.com